Laboratory exercise 3

 2. Overriding

-· To have same number of arguments;
+· Pass the same number of parameters;

 class Shapes {